Curriculum & Instruction

 Middle Years Programme

-In addition, West Hills Middle School houses our newcomer's English Language Learners program, and East Hills and Bloomfield Hills Middle Schools offer a Deaf and hard of hearing program.
+In addition, West Hills Middle School houses our newcomer's English Language Development program, and East Hills and Bloomfield Hills Middle Schools offer a Deaf and hard of hearing program.

 A wide variety of clubs and athletics is available to all BHS middle school students and vary annually depending on student interest.
 Recent studies suggest that participation in such activities enhances a student's scholastic ability.
 We teach the Common Core State Standards for math and English Language Arts and the Michigan state standards (content expectations) for all other subject areas.